Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/AZD-CICD-SETUP.md

      - main
 ```

+> [!NOTE]
-> **Note** - The provided workflow should serve as a first template.
+> The provided workflow should serve as a first template.
 You probably want to adjust it as you maybe want to split the setup of the infrastructure from the deployment of the app.

 You find more information on `azd` and GitHub Actions [here](https://learn.microsoft.com/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=GitHub).